nao1215/sqly/doc/pages/markdown/how_to_use.md

   -o, --output string   destination path for SQL results specified in --sql option -i, --inspect         print a JSON report of imported tables (schema, row counts, sample rows) and exit
-      --inspect-sample int  rows to include per table in --inspect (0 for schema only) (default 5) --profile             print a data-quality report (row/column counts, null/blank counts, warnings) for each imported table, then exit
+      --inspect-sample int  rows to include per table in --inspect (0 for schema only) (default 5) --cache string        opt-in import cache: reuse a SQLite snapshot of the imported tables for unchanged inputs (path to the cache file)
+      --cache-clear         delete any existing --cache before the run, forcing a cold rebuild --profile             print a data-quality report (row/column counts, null/blank counts, warnings) for each imported table, then exit
       --profile-format string   profile output format: json (default) or text --compare             compare two imported tables (schema, row count, keyed rows) and print a report, then exit